-Tomatoes placed in a cold refrigerator develop a mealy texture that occurs from the cold air and moisture.
+Tomatoes in a cold refrigerator develop a mealy texture from the cold air and moisture.
 To get the best flavor from tomatoes, allow them to sit on the counter at room temperature.

 There are some vegetables that are best stored in cool, dry places such as the vegetables below.

 Moisture and potatoes are not a good mix.
 Potatoes are nightshade vegetable that needs cool, dark, dry storage to prevent deterioration.
 Also, cold temperatures break down the starch in potatoes making them gritty.

 Uncut onions are best placed at room temperature where they can receive proper ventilation.
 Too much moisture will cause onions to become mushy and moldy.
 Once the onion is cut, it can be placed in the fridge.

 The flavor of garlic is best maintained by storing it in a dry, cool, ventilated container.
 Once ahead of garlic is broken, it is best to use the garlic cloves within 10 days.

 Many condiments do not require refrigeration…even after opening.

 Refrigerating honey causes it to crystallize.
 Raw honey can become hard.
 All honey is best kept out of the refrigerator.